Conflict Situations Questionnaire Test

 22/35

-Problem-Solving Proposals (PP)
+Problem-Solving Proposals (PSP)

 Measures the tendency to propose constructive solutions and compromises when facing a conflict situation.